 The workflow to set up the electromagnetic connections is as follows:

-- Specify the Excitation type of sources connected to the windings, such as current, voltage, or circuit (only for secondary).
+- Specify the Excitation type of sources connected to the windings, such as current, voltage, or circuit (only for secondaries).

-- Set the Connection type between different coil groups
+- Set the Connection type between coil groups within each winding

-- Set the Connection type between individual turns within a group
+- Set the Connection type between individual turns within a Coil Group

 - Switch to Terminals selection and make any necessary changes to winding terminals.

-Coil group connection type – defines the connection on a higher level – between coil groups:
+Coil group connection type – Defines the connection between coil groups within the same winding:

 - Series: Results in identical current among all coils.